How To Clean A Door Knocker

 How to clean a nickel plated door knocker

 Nickel door knockers are usually manufactured from a base metal and then electro-plated with a nickel coating.
 All Coates & Warner nickel door knockers are manufactured from solid brass and then plated with a high quality thick nickel finish.
-The nickel plating used will age naturally
+The nickel plating used will age naturally over time and take on a duller antique finish.

 To clean a nickel door knocker, soak it in hot soapy water and then with a soft cloth or non-abrasive sponge gently rub clean.
 Ensure that you rinse the cloth or sponge frequently during cleaning in order to remove the dirt that has begun to loosen and break free from the door knocker.
 Once you're satisfied that all dirt and grime has been removed, rinse the door knocker with clean water and then dry with another clean, soft cloth.
 We recommend leaving the door knocker in a sunny spot for a couple of hours to fully air dry before refitting.